 - 2021: He wins his third WSOP gold bracelet after finishing first in the $7,777 NLH Lucky 7’s High Roller online event for $283,940.

 – Beginnings –

-Peters says he taught himself poker in 2004 after having witnessed the Moneymaker boom.
+Peters says he taught himself how to play poker in 2004 after having witnessed the Moneymaker boom.
 He played a few freerolls and after winning one for $600, his career was kicked off.

 – Live Tournaments –